-- 22.4.1 All teams must affix HANKOOK stickers (will be provided by the promoter) on all 4 corners of the car. - 22.4.2 Not applicable - 22.4.3 Any logos, prints, badges or stickers from any other tyre brand on the car or driver's overall are prohibited
+- 22.4.1 All teams must affix HANKOOK stickers (will be provided by the promoter) on all 4 corners of the car. - 22.4.2 A Hankook badge is obligatory and must be placed on the upper chest area of the driver's race-suit.